 The best preventive treatment is to stop shaving and allow the hair to grow.
 When the hairs are longer, they do not curl back and puncture the skin.

-A man who does not want a beard can use a depilatory (a liquid or cream preparation that removes unwanted hair), because removing hairs chemically does not trigger the problem the way shaving does, although the chemicals often irritate the skin.
+Hair can be removed with a depilatory (a liquid or cream preparation that removes unwanted hair) because removing hairs chemically does not trigger the problem the way shaving does, although the chemicals often irritate the skin.
 Also, hair can be permanently removed with electrolysis or with laser treatment.

 People who must shave should wet the area first and should shave in the same direction in which the hair grows.
 People should avoid shaving closely with multiple razor strokes.

 Applying eflornithine cream may help by slowing hair growth so that shaving can be done less frequently.